Ninja Gaiden (NES video game)

-Ninja Gaiden, (Note: Stylized as NINJA外伝 on the logo) released in Japan as and as Shadow Warriors in Europe, is a 1988 hack and slash platform game developed and published by Tecmo for the Nintendo Entertainment System.
+Ninja Gaiden, released in Japan as and as Shadow Warriors in Europe, is a 1988 hack and slash platform game developed and published by Tecmo for the Nintendo Entertainment System.
 Its development and release coincided with the beat 'em up arcade version of the same name.
 It was released in December 1988 in Japan, in March 1989 in North America, and in August 1991 in Europe.
 It has been ported to several other platforms, including the PC Engine, the Super NES, and mobile phones.

 Set in a retro-futuristic version of 1988, the story follows a ninja named Ryu Hayabusa as he journeys to America to avenge his murdered father.
 There, he learns that a person named "the Jaquio" plans to take control of the world by unleashing an ancient demon through the power contained in two statues.
 Featuring side-scrolling platform gameplay similar to Castlevania, players control Ryu through six "Acts" that comprise 20 levels; they encounter enemies that must be dispatched with Ryu's katana and other secondary weapons.

 Ninja Gaiden has an elaborate story told through anime-like cinematic cutscenes.
 It received extensive coverage and won several awards from video gaming magazines, while criticism focused on its high difficulty, particularly in the later levels.
-Director Hideo Yoshizawa named Ninja Gaiden as his most commercially successful project.
+Director Hideo Yoshizawa named Ninja Gaiden as his most commercially successful project, with over 1.8 million cartridges sold worldwide.
 The game continued to receive acclaim from print and online publications, being cited as one of the greatest video games of all time.
 It was novelized as part of the Worlds of Power game adaptations written by Seth Godin and Peter Lerangis.
 The game was followed by Ninja Gaiden II: The Dark Sword of Chaos (1990) and Ninja Gaiden III: The Ancient Ship of Doom (1991).
-A manga-styled comic book, Ninja Gaiden '88, published by Dark Horse Comics, continued the narrative of the five original games.